pub struct ThingBuf<T, R = DefaultRecycle> { /* private fields */ }alloc only.Expand description

 instead reserve the rights to mutate a slot in the queue in place,

-.
+returning a Ref.
 Similarly, when dequeueing, we also recieve a Ref

 that allows reading from (and mutating) the dequeued element.
 This allows

-the queue to own the set of String
+the queue to own the set of Strings used for formatting log messages,

 which are cleared in place and the existing allocation reused.